+If you want a different waveform per note starting with 63 in the wavetable and have the next lower offset in the wavetable play with each higher note, then, just like the PPG, set the Key To Waves to the half way point of 64 and set KEY TO WAVE REVERSE parameter to ON, which is equivalent to the PPG KW setting of 4.
+Many PPG Patches used this feature instead of sweeping the waveforms in a wavetable to create movement.

+Use "Key to Filter" and "Key to Loudness"

-So, if you want a different waveform per note starting with 63 in the wavetable and have the next lower offset in the wavetable play with each higher note, then, just like the PPG, set this control to half way, or 64 out of 127 in this case.
-Many PPG Patches used this feature instead of having the waveforms move in a wavetable.
-There was also a KF and a KL control that also had 8 settings each.
-KF was Key to Filter, and this is a control that changes the filter cutoff depending on the key hit.
-This is more common to many synthesizers.
-On the 3rd Wave, this is the Key Amount control that is present in both of the filters.
-0 does nothing.
-3 on the PPG meant the filter cutoff changed by an octave as you go an octave higher on the keyboard.
-On the 3rd Wave this corresponds to 63 out of 127.
-A value of 7 on the PPG was two octaves of change to the cutoff for each octave on the keyboard.
-On the 3rd Wave that is the 127 setting.
-Again, the 3rd Wave has more possibilities in between.
+On the PPG, there was also a KF and a KL control with 8 settings each.
+KF stood for "Key to Filter."
+This controlled filter tracking across the span of the keyboard from high to low.
+Generally speaking, the higher the note pressed, the wider the filter opened, making higher notes sound "brighter."
+This is common to many synthesizers today.

+On the 3rd Wave, this corresponds to the "Key Amount" control found on both of the filters.
+On the PPG, a setting of 0 did nothing.
+A setting 3 on the PPG meant the filter cutoff changed by an octave as you played octave higher on the keyboard.
+On the 3rd Wave, this corresponds to a parameter value of 63 out of 127.
+A value of 7 on the PPG corresponded to two octaves of change to the cutoff for each octave on the keyboard.
+On the 3rd Wave a Key Amount setting of 127 have the same effect.

+The KL control stood for "Key to Loudness."
+Generally speaking, the higher the note pressed, the louder the sound - but this effect was subtle.
+On the PPG, KL = 0 meant that the lowest note on the keyboard was the loudest and the volume was scaled down as you went up the keyboard to a very low volume at the top.
+KL = 7 meant the highest note was the loudest and the scaling traveled down the keyboard until the note volume was very low towards the bottom of the keyboard.

+Also on the PPG, KL = 4 meant no scaling and equal volume across the keyboard.
+Many PPG patches had this setting at something less than 4 to keep the waveform volume and the aliasing in check as you played in the top couple of octaves.

-The KL control was Key to Loudness.
-This would change the volume that you heard depending on the note on the keyboard, but it was usually subtle.
-For the 3rd Wave this is controlled by letting the Note Number be your modulation source, and letting the Oscillators Level All be your modulation destination.
-Dial up +64 out of 127 to make the high notes louder, and dial up -64 to make the low notes louder than the high notes.
+On the 3rd Wave, this is controlled by choosing Note Number as a modulation source, and choosing Oscillator Level All as the modulation destination.
+Set the Modulation Amount to -64 to make higher notes lower in volume, which is likely to be needed to match a classic PPG sound.
+Conversely set the Modulation Amount to +64 to make higher notes louder

+Use "Upper Wavetable"

 The other factor is the Upper Wavetable.
-The PPG had a UW control for Upper Wavetable.
-This had a different meaning than on the 3rd Wave.
-We use it so you can decide whether you want to spill over into the upper wavetable if you modulate past the end of a P wavetable, but on the PPG that was always like this.
+The PPG had a "UW" control that stood for "Upper Wavetable."
+It had the effect of using the upper wavetable waveforms, (which are the varied set of waveforms found in wavetable P30), if you modulated past the end of a selected wavetable in the PPG.